dalong0514/readnotes/20200106计算原文/2020112Clean-Architecture/2020112Clean-Architecture1401.md

 Abstract ComponentsYou may find it strange that we would create a component—in this example, UService—that contains nothing but an interface.
 Such a component contains no executable code!
 It turns out, however, that this is a very common, and necessary, tactic when using statically typed languages like Java and C#.
 These abstract components are very stable and, therefore, are ideal targets for less stable components to depend on.

-When using dynamically typed languages like Ruby and Python, these abstract components don’t exist at all, nor do the dependencies that would
+When using dynamically typed languages like Ruby and Python, these abstract components don't exist at all, nor do the dependencies that would

 125